Taesikkong/Taesikkong.github.io/_pages/about.md

 ### Researcher at KAIST — Sensory Substitution & Haptic Actuators

 I am a research intern at IBI Lab, KAIST, preparing to apply for the M.S. program in Bio and Brain Engineering.

-My research focuses on restoring the sense of touch for people who have lost tactile sensation in a limb — for example, upper-limb amputees using a prosthetic hand.
-By attaching arrays of electromagnetic actuators to intact skin on the back or wrist, I translate the prosthetic hand's interactions with real objects into tactile sensations the person can feel again, using the body's own sensory pathways.
+My research focuses on developing haptic devices that render material properties — texture, temperature, and Modulus — at the fingertip with high spatial and temporal resolution, so the sensation feels as close as possible to touching the real material.

 ## Research Interests